West Rim Bus Tour with Helicopter and Boat Cruise

 What To Bring:

-- Water: You may bring a bottle of water, however the bottle is not allowed to be opened in aircraft
+- Water: You may bring a bottle of water, however the bottle is not allowed to be opened in the aircraft.

 - Don’t forget your camera!
-Cameras and phones are allowed and encouraged, but please be aware that the use of "Selfie Sticks" and extending camera poles is strictly prohibited in and around the aircraft
+Cameras and phones are allowed and encouraged, but please be aware that the use of "Selfie Sticks" and extending camera poles are strictly prohibited in and around the aircraft.

 Time spent at Grand Canyon